sunpy/sunpy-SEP/SEP-0002-revised.md

 The name of a candidate should not be shared outside of the Project Members until they become a Project Member.
 A public list of Project Members will be kept on the SunPy website.

-Nominations, discussions and any elections of Project Members should take place before the initial election of the Steering Committee.
+Nominations, approvals and any elections of Project Members should take place before the initial election of the Steering Committee.

 ### Active and Emeritus Status